Prize Competitions and Prize Draws

 When properly structured, prize competitions and prize draws can operate outside the scope of licensed gambling.
 In particular, prize competitions that genuinely require the exercise of skill, knowledge or judgement, and prize draws that offer a genuine free entry route, may fall outside the Gambling Act 2005.
 However, these business models sit close to the regulatory boundary, and the Gambling Commission assesses structure and substance rather than labels or branding.

-Where a prize competition business or prize draw business is incorrectly designed — including where participation requires payment and prizes are allocated by chance — the promotion may be treated as an illegal lottery, exposing operators to criminal liability, regulatory scrutiny and enforcement action.
+Where a prize competition business or prize draw business is incorrectly designed — including where participation requires payment and prizes are allocated by chance — the promotion is likely to be treated as an illegal lottery, exposing operators to criminal liability, regulatory scrutiny and enforcement action.

 Our advice to prize competition operators is closely aligned with broader obligations relating to advertising, fairness and consumer protection, particularly where promotions are operated online or marketed via digital and social media platforms.